-Sometimes sellers agree to make a loan to help a home buyer buy a home.
-Sellers who agree to finance all or part of the purchase price receive documents that evidence the terms and conditions of the loan.
-The seller carry-back instruments are typically recorded in the public records.
-Seller carry-backs can be in the form of a mortgage, trust deed, land contract or even a lease purchase.
-Most carry-backs are secured by a promissory note.
+Sellers who carry-back mortgages agree to make a loan to help a homebuyer buy a home.
+When sellers agree to finance part of the purchase price, they receive documents that serve as evidence of the terms and conditions of the loan.
+Seller carry-backs can be in the form of a mortgage, trust deed, land contract, or even a lease-purchase, and most are secured by promissory notes.

 Reasons Sellers Carry-Back Mortgages

 Sellers tend to agree more to carry-back mortgages when it's a soft or down real estate market because owner-carried financing will attract a greater pool of buyers.
 It also widens the pool of buyers because it allows people who otherwise wouldn't qualify for a conventional loan to get financing.
 The buyer gets access to the financing they need, and the seller often gets a better rate of return than a money market account or similar investment.

 Sellers can receive a higher sales price in exchange for offering owner financing.
 Many buyers are willing to pay more if it's their only feasible option.
 The monthly payments also give the seller an additional stream of income until the loan is paid off.
 If they were facing capital gains taxes on the sale of the property, they can defer the portion that is financed.